iredmail/docs/en_US/howto/letsencrypt.md

 [TOC]

-iRedMail generates a self-signed SSL certificate during installation, it's strongly recommended to use an valid ssl cert.
+iRedMail generates a self-signed SSL certificate during installation, it's strongly recommended to use a valid ssl cert.

 You can either request free cert, or buy one from ssl cert vendors.
 In this tutorial, we will show you how to request a free cert for host name